How study and work VISA changes in Canada for Fall 2020 will favor Indian study abroad aspirants?

 Consequently, these progressive measures are likely to boost up the Canadian economy during these financially bleak times, as the revenue incurred in the form of tuition fees can be used towards paying wages and salaries of college faculty, staff, and administrative personnel.

 We hope that you will use this opportunity to make informed decisions regarding your graduate education in the right earnest.
-On our part, we will continue to do our best in providing you with the most up-to-date information, guidance and support.
+On our part, being an overseas education consultant will continue to do our best in providing you with the most up-to-date information, guidance and support.

 For more information visit Collegepond.